ImbalanceGaming/imbalance-gaming-angular/README.md

 # Angular Imbalance Project
-Angular frontend for Imbalance website.
+Angular 2 management frontend for Imbalance website.

 Makes use of a REST API to get data and perform server side operations.